fltuna/MapChooserSharp/docs/en/configuration/PLUGIN_CONFIG.md

 ### ShouldStopSourceTvRecording

 This settings specify wether to execute tv_stoprecord command before map transition.
 This setting will help to prevent server crash when you using SourceTV and when map transition.

+### MapConfigExecutionType

+You can specify config execution type for map config.

+### MapConfigDirectoryPath

+The directory path for map config (to game readable .cfg file).
+This is relative path from `game/csgo/cfg/` directory.

+### GroupConfigDirectoryPath

+The directory path for group config (to game readable .cfg file).
+This is relative path from `game/csgo/cfg/` directory.

 ## MapVote